 Now get ready to send me the forms

-· You will need to send the completed Transfer of Ownership form, the filled in Passport and a cheque made payable to APHCUK Ltd for £9.50 for non-members or £6.50 for members.
-Please send by Recorded Delivery (£2.15).
+- You will need to send the completed Transfer of Ownership form, the filled in Passport and a cheque made payable to APHCUK Ltd for the transfer of ownership fees.
+Please see our fees page for current prices.
+Please send by Recorded Delivery (approx £2.50).
 Your return postage, which I will send by Recorded Delivery is included in your fee.

 Now for the possible problem

 If the Seller is not listed as the ‘legal owner’ on the Passport ie did not do a Transfer of Ownership at time of purchase, they will not be listed as the Owner on our database and so cannot legally sell the horse.
 Please do the following;